sanand0/tools-in-data-science-public/README.md

 6. **[Data Analysis](data-analysis.md)** to find surprising insights in the data.
 7. **[Data Visualization](data-visualization.md)** to communicate those insights as visual stories.

+## It's open to all

+The course content and the [evaluations](#evaluations-are-mostly-open-internet) are public.

+You can't participate in [Discourse](https://discourse.onlinedegree.iitm.ac.in/c/courses/tds-kb/34), get project evaluations, take the final end-term, or get a certificate.

 ## Evaluations are mostly open Internet

 Tentative dates: